 If you learn that someone in your family, school, workplace, or neighborhood needs a hand, start with sharing your gifts and skills, even if it is just a kind, listening ear and a connection to 211 or starkhelpcentral.org.

 Be Kind to Yourself

-Helping others feels good, and helping yourself can feel just as amazing.
-Yes, this pandemic has been challenging for many who are experiencing stress, loss, and loneliness.
-And yes, kindness to ourselves and those around us can make all the difference to get us through this stronger and healthier.
+Helping others feels good and helping yourself can feel just as amazing.
+If you are feeling down or challenged, if you are experiencing stress, loss, or loneliness, remember to be kind.
+Kindness to ourselves and those around us can make all the difference to get us to a stronger and healthier life.

 - Like the Stark Speaks Up For Kindness Facebook page